t-hnh10/terminal-app/README.md

 ### Group Communication

 As we collaborated on the terminal application in person throughout the two days, 23 and 24 April, communication predominantly took place in person.
 However, Slack was utilised to communicate and send each other links and resources.
+Post-completion of the MVP, we also implemented the 'catpix' gem while working remotely.
+It was at this stage that we also used Slack for discussion and providing assistance to each other.
 Some screenshots of this mentioned communication can be found below:

 ![Slack 1](docs/slack1.png "Slack Communication Screenshot 1")
 ![Slack 2](docs/slack2.png "Slack Communication Screenshot 2")